Editor’s note: This article was first published in December 2015 and has been updated in January 2023 with fresh information.

 - Have a plan on what to do with trolls and hijackers.
 (Ignore, respond or block?)

 - Share and re-share invitation as a reminder.

-- Share any helpful tool that you recommend your community use beside Twitter app.
+- Share any helpful tool that you recommend your Twitter chat community could use beside the Twitter app.

-- Prepare a guide on how the conversation would flow and share it.
-Example: Q1 (for question #1), and A1 for an answer to question #1 and what hashtag to include if not using tweetchat.com.
-Not everyone knows these things.
+- Prepare a guide on how the conversation should flow and share it.
+Example: Q1 (for question #1), and A1 for an answer to question #1 and what hashtag to include

 - Plan on how long you want to camp out on each question.